How Using Your Credit Card Can Help You Rebuild Credit

 Make your credit card payments on time every month

-Your payment history accounts for about 35% of your FICO Score.
+Your payment history accounts for about 35% of your FICO Score, one of the most popular credit scoring models.
 This makes it the single most important factor in determining your score.

 Making credit card payments on time each month can help you establish a new history of paying your bills on time, something that will help your credit score grow steadily.